-29Up to now, we randomly chose a placebo juror, then tested to see if they are a dissenter, then computed the median influence gap in juries where the randomly selected juror met the threshold for dissent.
+^{27.} Up to now, we randomly chose placebo jurors, then tested to see whether they are dissenters, and then computed the median influence gap in juries in which the randomly selected juror met the threshold for dissent.
 In this analysis, we analyzed every permutation of lone vs. other jurors in every all-White jury, adding all who met the dissent threshold to our analysis.

-30We use legal case fixed effects, aggregated rounds, and clustered standard errors by jury.
+^{28.} We use legal case fixed effects, aggregated rounds, and clustered standard errors by jury.

-31See Appendix L.1 for details and Appendix L.2 for a comparison of White and POC dissenter characteristics.
+^{29.} See app.
+L.1 for details and app.
+L.2 for a comparison of White and POC dissenter characteristics.